rushikesh5555/Technocolab_MiniProject/README.md

 Accuracy, Precision, sensitivity, specificity

 - Accuracy: It is the ratio of overall correctly predicted instances to the total number of instances in the dataset.
-- Precision: precision is the measure which represents the correctly predicted positive classes from the total predicted positive classes.
+- Precision: precision is the measure that represents the correctly predicted positive classes from the total predicted positive classes.
 - Sensitivity: sensitivity represents the correctly predicted positive class from the total number of actual positive instances.
 - Specificity: specificity represents the correctly predicted Negative class from the total number of actual negative instances.

 ### Bivariate Model

 - The 'status' column is selected as the target column, and the expected statuses are 'Operating' and 'Closed'.
-- Feature selection on the training data is done using the SelectKBest method from scikit-learn.We selected 5 features namely 'founded_at', 'ROI','active_days','Age_group_2500-4000'and'Age_group_4000-5500'
+- Feature selection on the training data is done using the SelectKBest method from scikit-learn.
+We selected 5 features namely 'founded_at', 'ROI','active_days','Age_group_2500-4000'and'Age_group_4000-5500'

 #### Regularised Logistic Regression

 - Regularized Logistic Regression (RLR) was chosen as a modeling algorithm due to its effectiveness in binary classification tasks.
 - The model underwent hyperparameter tuning using techniques like GridSearchCV, ensuring optimal performance by fine-tuning parameters such as penalty, solver, and regularization strength (C).
-- Generated ROC curves to assess the performance of model.
+- Generated ROC curves to assess the performance of the model.
 The resulting AUC was found to be 92%.
-- Derived the threshold probability as 0.9 from the overlaping criteria of accuracy, sensitivity and specificity.
+- Derived the threshold probability as 0.9 from the overlapping criteria of accuracy, sensitivity, and specificity.
-- Achieving a remarkable 98% precision, 79% accuracy, 77% sensitivity on the testing dataset.
+- Achieving a remarkable *98% precision*, 79% accuracy, 77% sensitivity on the testing dataset.

 #### Random Forest Classifier